Water : The Lifeblood of Peak Performance

 Often overlooked, water is an essential nutrient and vital for life as it serves many functions :

 Water is lost daily from breathing, urine, stool, skin evaporation, climate changes, high altitudes, and muscular contraction during exercise.
 It it vital that our intake of water is greater than our output, but often difficult to do in a 1:1 ratio.
-At Sword, we believe our bodies are the master regulator, and we advise all athletes to drink to their thirst.
+We believe our bodies are the master regulator, and we advise all athletes to drink to their thirst.